PranavLanka-ty/micronet_app/README.md

 MicronetPlot is a Python-based software designed for visualizing and analyzing microbial interaction matrices as directed edge-weighted graphs.
 It supports intuitive visual overlays of positive and negative interaction networks with customizable aesthetics and edge importance.

-This package is intended to support scientific research involving microbial community modeling, including defined consortia like the **SIHUMI** (Simplified Human Intestinal Microbiota) model.
-It enables the generation of high-quality figures that can be embedded in scientific publications.
+By generating publication quality figures, this package is intended to support scientific research involving microbial community modeling, including defined consortia like the **SIHUMI** (Simplified Human Intestinal Microbiota) model.

 ---